Broken Songlines. Clandestine Geographies

 It seems an impossible task, which will never be complete.
 Year after year I add a piece, a splinter, a spark.
 I fill the agenda of the sacred with lunar and solar calendars, but also with Jewish, Muslim, Tibetan and Ethiopian ones.
 Chosen hours, solstices, equinoxes, cycles of life, from sowing to transhumance.
 Sometimes the different calendars overlap, revealing continuity that we have forgotten, that we struggle to recognise.

 Solitude, free of filters and protections, is the premise for encounter, it opens the way to people and between people.
 Sometimes I have a faithful travelling companion: the fear of being late.
+Reviews

 Tibet